 The seven Indian spices, aka those native to India, are cumin, coriander, clove, cinnamon, turmeric, fenugreek, and cardamom.

 An authentic Garam masala spice mix in India typically does not contain turmeric and is brownish in color.
-Another difference between the two is that Garam Masala powder contains stronger spices like cloves, cinnamon, and cardamom, as compared to Curry powder, which consists of mostly mild spices like coriander, cumin, fenugreek, and turmeric.
+Another difference between the two is that Garam Masala powder contains more pungent spices like cloves, cinnamon, and cardamom, as compared to Curry powder, which consists of primarily mild spices like coriander, cumin, fenugreek, and turmeric.

-Curry Powder, on the other hand, is yellow in color due to turmeric being one of the key ingredients.
-Curry powder is not Indian, but a British recipe that was created in the 1800s.
+Curry Powder, on the other hand, is yellow in color due to turmeric, one of the key ingredients.
+Curry powder is not Indian but a British recipe that was created in the 1800s.

 It depends from region to region.
 This recipe for a Punjabi-style garam masala does not contain turmeric.

-I recommend buying a small spice grinder or dedicate a coffee grinder for grinding spices.
-They're both fairly inexpensive and highly useful.
+I recommend buying a small spice grinder or a dedicated coffee grinder for grinding spices.
+They're both relatively inexpensive and highly useful.

 Whole spices should be toasted on low heat for 2 to 3 minutes.
 The